 I need to sell house in Florida, should I get a Realtor?
 I am selling a home for what I owe the bank.
 So, my property is beeing sold for less than other homes in the same community.
 If I get a Realtor, I would have to raise the price to the same price that everyone is selling.
 So, I can cover the realtor expense.
 But it will give me more exposure.
 Should I get a realtor?

-I think this is a fair and valid question, and as you might expect, I will certainly recommend that the seller do some homework before making a decision on how he will “sell house.”
+I think this is a fair and valid question, and as you might expect, I will certainly recommend that the seller do some homework before making a decision on how he will "sell house."
 Whether or not he decides to hire a real estate company for the job of selling a home, he would be foolish not to interview a local real estate expert to hear what they have to say.
-At a minimum, he could learn something useful that he would use selling it on his own.
+At a minimum, he could learn something useful that he would use selling it as a "For Sale By Owner".

 Homeowner Wants To Sell House